 To this day, Disney’s original take on Beauty and the Beast – the 1991 animated classic - easily ranks as one of the absolute best films in the studios storied history.
 It offers a poignant, well-told love story, both efficiently crafted and expertly paced.
 Running at a brisk 84 minutes long, it told its story economically, without a single wasted breath, which is understandable perhaps, given the amount of painstaking, hand-crafted detail that went in to each and every frame.

 In comparison, the new, live-action adaptation expands the running time by almost a full third.
-For 129 minutes, were treated to what essentially boils down to the same exact story with many of the beats unchanged.
-The music, costumes, and production design all harken back to the original classic, albeit remixed to fit in with Disney's winning streak of live action adaptations of their animated masterpieces.
+For 129 minutes, we're treated to a mostly beat-for-beat recreation of the story, told in a very familiar sort of way, with several key moments left mostly unchanged.
+The music, costumes, and production design all intentionally harken back to the original classic, albeit remixed to fit in with Disney's winning streak of live action adaptations of their animated masterpieces.
 But with so much familiarity on display, how does the film justify such a substantial increase in running time?
 Why take over two hours to tell a story that can just as well be told in eighty minutes?

 As it turns out, in addition to the comparatively slower-pace of live-action, the new film makes several additions to the original's narrative - some more readily apparent than others.
 And while some of these additions are better integrated and more meaningful than others, few, if any, manage to justify themselves amidst the added bloat they create.

 Perhaps the obvious additions are to the character of LeFou, played here by Josh Gad.
 The attempts to round out LeFou’s character (including hints at his unrequited infatuation with Gaston) are some of the film’s most obvious additions to the original film’s narrative – essentially promoting the character from his previous position as a glorified sidekick.
 That sounds great on paper, but how does it work in practice?